Bicycle touring panniers: how to choose the right ones for your next journey

-One of the most important accessories when travelling are bike panniers and choosing the right ones isn’t easy or taken for granted: purchasing bags which are too small will cause a lack of space for the luggage; purchasing bags too big, vice versa, will invite us to fill them often transporting useless weight and items that will remain unused on the bottom of the bags themselves.
-Hereafter we’ll see in short how to choose the right ones, which characteristics to take into consideration and how to understand if they’re suitable for our needs.
+One of the most important accessories when travelling are bike panniers and choosing the right ones isn’t easy or taken for granted: bicycle touring bags which are too small will cause a lack of space for the luggage; purchasing bags too big, vice versa, will invite us to fill them often transporting useless weight and items that will remain unused on the bottom of the bags themselves.
+Hereafter we’ll see in short how to choose the right bicycle bags, which characteristics to take into consideration and how to understand if they’re suitable for our needs.

 Capacity, material and connections: three key elements